-Leica D-LUX Typ 109 versus Leica X Vario
+Leica D-LUX Typ 109 vs X Vario

 The Leica D-LUX (Typ 109) and the Leica X Vario (Typ 107) are two digital cameras that were announced, respectively, in September 2014 and June 2013.
-Both the D-LUX Typ 109 and the X Vario are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an APS-C sensor.
-The D-LUX Typ 109 has a resolution of 12.7 megapixel, whereas the X Vario provides 16.1 MP.
+Both the D-LUX Typ 109 and the X Vario are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an APS-C (X Vario) sensor.
+The D-LUX Typ 109 has a resolution of 12.7 megapixels, whereas the X Vario provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X Vario is notably larger (25 percent) than the Leica D-LUX Typ 109.
 Moreover, the X Vario is substantially heavier (68 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the X Vario are weather-sealed.

 Concerning battery life, the D-LUX Typ 109 gets 300 shots out of its BP-DC15 battery, while the X Vario can take 450 images on a single charge of its BP-DC8 power pack.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Leica D-LUX Typ 109||118 mm||66 mm||55 mm||405 g||300||n||Sep 2014||1,195||ebay.com|

 |2.||Leica X Vario||133 mm||73 mm||95 mm||680 g||450||n||Jun 2013||2,850||ebay.com|